 In Verisk Maplecroft’s Women and Girls’ Rights Index 2017, Cuba is ranked 83rd out of 198 countries (where ranks closer to one denote greatest risk).
 This means that businesses and investors are at ‘high risk’ of association with practices that discriminate against, or otherwise infringe upon the rights of women and girls.

-Since the Cuban Revolution in 1959, women’s positions have improved significantly, and the country occupies 29th place out of 145 in the World Economic Forum’s Global Gender Gap Index 2015.
+Since the Cuban Revolution in 1959, the position of women in the country has improved significantly, particularly in terms of educational attainment and political participation.
 Thanks to progressive policies and legislation, around half the workers in the public sector are women, as are half the parliamentarians, the latter being the third highest percentage of any country in the world.
-All women receive pre- and post-natal care, and childcare centres enable young mothers to earn a living.[i]
+All women receive pre- and post-natal care, and free childcare centres enable young mothers to earn a living.
 However, discrimination against women in the workplace and at home remains common.

 Nevertheless, companies that can invest in Cuba will find a highly educated female workforce.
-Women make up 80% of all university students in Cuba.
-Subjects such as social sciences and medicine are dominated by girls, and the health sector is made up predominantly of women.[ii]
-The high number of female graduates in these sectors suggests that investment in these would benefit girls, but particularly in the reputed biotechnology sector, which can expect to see increased levels of interest from foreign companies as the trade embargo is slowly chipped away by the US government.
+Women make up 80% of all university students the country, and subjects such as social sciences and medicine are dominated by girls, resulting in the health sector being made up predominantly of women.
+The high number of female graduates in these sectors suggests that investment in these areas would benefit girls, particularly in Cuba’s innovative biotechnology sector.